56% of 100 cities most exposed to natural hazard risk found in Philippines, Japan, China, Bangladesh.

 Rich Hewston, Principal Environmental Analyst

-Despite gains, the fastest growing economies still lack resilience to natural hazards
+Despite gains, the fastest growing economies still lack resilience to natural hazard risk

 The highest risk cities in Japan and the Philippines are highly exposed to a variety of hazards, including earthquakes, typhoons, severe storms and landslides.
 Tuguegarao (2nd), Lucena (3rd) and Manila (4th) in the Philippines, along with Kawasaki (15th), Osaka (16th) and Nara (17th) in Japan are highly prone to earthquakes and typhoons – two of the deadliest and costliest hazard types.